 3.3 If your booking is made less than 8 weeks before the start of the tournament you must pay in full.

-3.4 You must pay us in Euros.
+3.4 You must pay us in Sterling.
 You will be responsible for paying bank or foreign exchange charges.

 3.5 If you do not make payments when due, we reserve the right to cancel your travel package without further notice.
 If the balance is not paid in time we shall retain your deposit.